ramonskie/codex/walkthrough/beta_cf_deploy.md

 ```

 If you want to scale your deployment in the current environment (here it is staging), you can modify `scaling.yml` in your `cf-deployments/(( insert_parameter site.name ))/staging` directory.
 In the following example, you scale runners in both AZ to 2.
-Afterwards you can run `make manifest` and `make deploy`, please always remember to verify your changes in the manifest before you type `yes` to deploy making sure the changes are what you want.
+Afterwards you can run `make manifest` and `make deploy`, but always remember to verify your changes in the manifest before you type `yes`.

 ```
 jobs: